developerjamiu/Flexit-Take-Home-Assignment/README.md

 This project is the implementation of the Flexit Flutter Take Home Project.

+### Build

+- App build can be found in the github release tab here: https://github.com/developerjamiu/Flexit-Take-Home-Assignment/releases/tag/v1.0.0 .
+Click the app-release to download

 ### Requirements

 - Create an **Mobile App(iOS/Android) displaying a list items and their detail** when clicking on it